damian-git-99/blog-app-node/README.md

 - View profile and statistics:
 As a user, I want to be able to view my profile and statistics, such as the number of followers and posts I have made, so that I can track my progress on the app.

-- Change profile information:
-As a user, I want to be able to change my profile information, such as my email, so that my account information stays up to date.

 - Reset password:
 As a user, I want to be able to reset my password if I forget it, by receiving a password reset email with a unique link.